1. Our Privacy Philosophy

 - Internal Use: to use your personal information, internally, in a lawful manner that is compatible with the context in which you provided the information (i.e. to improve our services).

-You may also request that we correct any inaccurate information that we have about you.
+You may also request that we correct certain inaccurate information that we have about you.
+For a faster way to correct your information, you may go to your account to correct it yourself.

 To submit a request to know, a request to correct or a request to delete, please click here.
 In order to verify your identity, we will send you a verification email.
 In order to designate an authorized agent to act on your behalf you must provide the authorized agent with written permission to do so, and your authorized agent must submit that written proof mailed to the address below so that it is received prior to the time the agent makes the request on your behalf.
 A request to know, a request to correct or a request to delete may alternatively be initiated by emailing us at email@example.com.
 If you wish to make multiple requests under this section, we recommend sending the deletion request last, as we will not be able to fulfill your other requests once we have deleted your information.

-Do Not Sell of Share My Personal Information
+Do Not Sell or Share My Personal Information/Use My Personal Information for Targeted Advertising

 Personal Information that We Sell or Share/Use for Purposes of Targeted Advertising